Ravaksy/Personal-Information/KnowMe.md

-- 👋 Hi, I’m @Ravaksy
+- 👋 Hi, my name is Akshay Kumar Jha
-- 👀 I’m interested in web development
+- 👀 I’m a student at CDAC_IACSD - PUNE
-- 🌱 I’m currently learning the LAMP Technology
+- 🌱 - 💞️
-- 💞️ I’m looking to collaborate on web development related projects
 - 📫 How to reach me :- ravaksy@gmail.com & 8960041201

 <!---